class by summer murdock

 Stillness only goes so far.
 People look most alive when they're moving, and so do photographs.

-This hands-on workshop teaches you how to work with movement intentionally.
-You'll learn how to guide your subjects into authentic motion, and how to use your camera to capture it.
+This hands-on workshop teaches you how to work with movement and blur intentionally.
+You'll learn how to guide your subjects into authentic motion vs rigid posing, and how to use your camera to capture it.
 Learn to use slow shutter, motion blur, panning, intentional camera movement, zoom pulls, and even a bit of multiple exposures and tilt shifts, to freeze and blur movement in ways that add life and dreaminess to your images.

 A clock showing the time as 3:00.